Do you think that getting your medical drafts published is just the logical step that follows the actual writing of them? Think again.

 These are some tools that help with editing and proofreading of health projects:

-- Style guides: the rules that apply to all documents for any given organisation.
+- Style guides: these are the rules that apply to all documents for any given organisation.
 They are provided by research journals, funding organisations, or companies.

 - Checklists: or reminders of what needs to be done.
 Useful to assure consistency when several people are working on the same document.